Munich Cardinal Reinhard Marx offers resignation to Pope | DW | 04.06.2021

 Recent discussions have shown "that some in the church do not want to acknowledge this element of co-responsibility and thus also complicity of the institution and are therefore opposed to any reform and renewal dialogue in connection with the abuse crisis," he wrote in a letter to the pope dated May 21 and published on Friday by his archdiocese in Munich.

-"Events and discussions of the last few weeks only play a subordinate role," he said, but stressed that his offer of resignation is a very personal decision.
+"Events and discussions of the last few weeks only play a subordinate role," he said, but stressed that his offer of resignation was a very personal decision.

 This is a developing story, more to follow...